 The softs waves in her hair slipped off the pillow as she stirred.
 The rhythmic tapping of a thin tree branch against her window alerted her with some sense of urgency, lifting her upright.
 With sleepy eyes and heavy raindrops, she failed to grasp the news the branch tried to inform her of.
 Only later would she wonder, with quiet self-disapproval, whether she could have prevented what was to come by understanding the branch better.

-Esther wrapped her cozy bed blanket like a cape when she stood, the lowest edge dragging across the floorboards behind her bare feet.
-The house hallway smelt of dampness and dwindling incense.
+Esther wrapped her bed blanket like a cape when she stood, the lowest edge dragging across the floorboards behind her bare feet.
+The house hallway smelt of dampness.

 A tit bird bounced along the outer windowsill of the kitchen, perplexed by its reflection among the clouds and tangled impressions of the woods.
 The world was slow to wake.